nautobot/nautobot/nautobot/docs/user-guide/core-data-model/dcim/inventoryitem.md

 +++ 1.4.5
     The fields `created` and `last_updated` were added to all device component models.
 If you upgraded from Nautobot 1.4.4 or earlier, the values for these fields will default to `None` (null).

++++ 2.2.0
+    The [Software Image](softwareimage.md) model has been introduced to represent a software image that can be installed on an inventory item.
+One or more software images can be optionally assigned to inventory items.